-- Established legal entities who can demonstrate editorial oversight and a track record in news coverage, and who are subject to a relevant standards regime of a relevant EU media regulator, are eligible to apply for funding under the Scheme. - Freelance journalists who partner with established legal entities as set out above.
+- Established legal entities who can demonstrate editorial oversight and a track record in covering local democracy matters in the relevant local authority, and who are subject to a relevant standards regime of a relevant EU media regulator, are eligible to apply for funding under the Scheme. - Freelance journalists who partner with established legal entities as set out above.